kingdom-building-ministries/kbm-static-site/blog/_posts/2014-01-15-is-god-waiting-for-a-date-with-you.md

 God often speaks the loudest, not in the wind, earthquakes, or fire … but in the gentle whispers of His voice when we quiet ourselves enough to hear Him speak (<a href="http://www.biblegateway.com/passage/?search=1+Kings+19%3A9-12&version=NIV" target="_blank">1 Kings 19:9-12</a>).

-For more tips and advice on how to get the most out of your dates with God, visit [www.kbm.org/store](http://kbm.donorshops.com) and order “[Is God Waiting for a Date with You?](http://kbm.donorshops.com/product/DR0006/isgodwaitingforadatebooklet.php)” by Dwight Robertson.
+For more tips and advice on how to get the most out of your dates with God, visit <a href="http://kbm.donorshops.com" target="_blank">www.kbm.org/store</a> and order “<a href="http://kbm.donorshops.com/product/DR0006/isgodwaitingforadatebooklet.php" target="_blank">Is God Waiting for a Date with You?</a>” by Dwight Robertson.